ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-09-26-power-of-small-pull-requests.md

 ## Conclusion

 In one of my earlier [posts](https://kimmosaaskilahti.fi/blog/2020/08/01/why-i-love-learning-functional-programming/), I said that most ideas considered as good programming style seem to stem from functional programming.
-This post extends the post to software development: most good ideas considered good software development seem to stem from small pull requests.
+This post extends the post to software development: most ideas considered as good software development practices seem to stem from small pull requests.
 Do you agree?
 Let me know!